Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Cover Art: The Dutch in the
+Cover Art: The Dutch in the Medwey

 The Dutch in the Medway

-By P. G. Rogers
+by P. G. Rogers

-Seaforth, 2017, ISBN 978-1-4738-9568-3, £19.99 / US$34.95
+Seaforth, 2017, ISBN 978-1-4738-9568-3, UK £19.99 / US $34.95

-First published three years after the tercentenary, Rogers’ account of the Dutch attack in the River Medway received worldwide praise.
+First published three years after the tercentenary, Rogers’s account of the Dutch attack in the River Medway received worldwide praise.
 He wrote it because previously English works failed to provide a historical perspective of the raid.
 His contacts in England and the Netherlands, which provided access to both countries’ archives and published works, also permitted him to provide a more informed account from a fair and impartial point of view.
 On the 350th anniversary, Seaforth has republished this detailed history so new readers can gain a better understanding of the events leading up to, during, and following the June 1667 attack.

 The Dutch in the Medway is a well-rounded, easy-to-read, and comprehensive presentation of the attack.
-The use of sources from both countries a non-biased account, and the insertion of quoted passages from primary documents adds to the recounting’s immediacy.
+The use of sources from both countries presents a non-biased account, and the insertion of quoted passages from primary documents adds to the recounting’s immediacy.
 Maps, footnotes, a list of sources, the index, and color plates depicting the attack and the people involved further enhance the reading experience.
 This book is also an invaluable addition to any collection on English, Dutch, and naval history.

-Review Copyrighted ©2017 Cindy Vallar
+Review Copyright ©2017 Cindy Vallar

 Home